shangfii/JointAccountsWithSolodity/README.md

 4. web3.py - A Python library for connecting and performing operations on Ethereum-based blockchain.

+b.
 Solidity -  A programing language to create smart contracts and implement the joints saving application to work with ether.

-6. Remix IDE (not a python module)- For writing and editing of solidity formatted code, and launched the our application.
+c.
+Remix IDE (not a python module)- For writing and editing of solidity formatted code, and launched the our application.

+# Demontration of Use